VanOns/filament-attachment-library/docs/basic-usage/handling-attachments.md

 # Handling attachments

-Firstly, add the `HasAttachments` trait to your desired model.
+First, add the `HasAttachments` trait to your desired model:

 ```php
 namespace App\Models;